damiangs/JSVerse/Project 7 -  XO Game/README.md

 ## Features

-**Classic Gameplay:**: Experience the familiar and enjoyable gameplay of Tic-Tac-Toe, suitable for players of all skill levels.
+**Classic Gameplay**: Experience the familiar and enjoyable gameplay of Tic-Tac-Toe, suitable for players of all skill levels.

 **Two-Player Mode**:  Play against a friend locally in a head-to-head battle of Xs and Os.